 For this learning opportunity, we’re targeting educators in their first, second, or third year of teaching; however, we welcome all interested participants.
 Small groups from the same school or district are encouraged.

 Making Everyday Curriculum Materials Accessible for All Learners is a pre-approved course for the IAAP Certified Professional in Accessibility Core Competencies (CPACC) credential.
 If you currently hold IAAP Certification, you can submit the completion of the module series as a pre-approved CAEC program.
 Please inform us if you plan to use the online series for CAECs.
 More information is available at the website of the International Association of Accessibility Professionals.

 Five topics have been selected for online modules related to providing accessible classroom materials.
 The five topics are directly relevant to the curricular materials you use with students on a daily basis:

-One topic will be introduced every seven weeks, with varied options for independent practice between them.
-You will select activities according to the time and effort you choose to commit; based on your choices, the time commitment will range from approximately one to three hours per seven-week topic.
-AEM Center staff will hold virtual office hours to support practice between topics, and participants will have the option to learn from one another over social media.
+Each topic has varied options for independent practice.
+You can select activities according to the time and effort you choose to commit; based on your choices, the time commitment will range from approximately one to three hours per topic.

 Accessible Educational Materials (AEM)

 Print- and technology-based educational materials designed to be usable across the widest range of individual variability.View in glossary

 Access for all people, including people with disabilities, to web environments.View in glossary

 Module 1: Introduction to Accessible Educational Materials and Technologies